USAID EMERGING PANDEMIC THREATS PREDICT PROJECT

-In Uganda, PREDICT Research Project Coordinator Dr. Benard Ssebide and Field Veterinarian Dr. Rachael Mababazi work closely with the Uganda Wildlife Authority and Makerere University.
-They have collected hundreds of samples from rodents, primates, bats, hippos, birds, and bush pigs to be analyzed at the Makerere University Walter Reed Project Influenza Research Laboratory (MUWRP), as well as in the US.
+In Uganda, PREDICT Country Coordinator Dr. Benard Ssebide works closely with the Uganda Wildlife Authority and Makerere University.
+The PREDICT Uganda team has collected hundreds of samples from rodents, primates, and bats that are analyzed primarily at the Makerere University Walter Reed Project Influenza Research Laboratory (MUWRP), as well as in the US.

-Also in Uganda, PREDICT, the Uganda Wildlife Authority, and the Smithsonian Institution are pilot testing a cellphone-based animal mortality monitoring and reporting project in Queen Elizabeth Conservation Area as an early warning system for detecting potential epidemics.
+Also in Uganda, PREDICT and the Uganda Wildlife Authority developed and pilot-tested a cellphone-based animal mortality monitoring and reporting system in Queen Elizabeth Conservation Area as an early warning system for detecting potential epidemics.

-Both PREDICT teams carefully monitor the outbreak of highly infectious diseases such as Ebola and yellow fever in human populations.
+Both PREDICT teams carefully monitor the outbreak of highly infectious diseases in people and wildlife, such as Ebola.
 PREDICT staff have traveled to outbreak sites to collect samples from domestic and wild animals in order to determine if the outbreak is related to any pathogens that might be circulating in wild animal populations.